laravel/nova-docs/1.0/resources/date-fields.md

 #### Format Date

-MySQL datetime `2018-09-11 11:05:05` is not that readable.
-Luckly you can format the output of your `Date` and `DateTime` fields by calling `->format(DD MMMM YYYY)`.
+MySQL DateTime `2018-09-11 11:05:05` is not that readable.
+Luckily you can format the output of your `Date` and `DateTime` fields by calling `Date::make('Birthday')->format(DD MMMM YYYY)`.

 ```php
 use Laravel\Nova\Fields\Date;
 use Laravel\Nova\Fields\DateTime;
 Date::make('Birthday')->format('DD MMM'),
 DateTime::make('Created At')->format('DD MMM YYYY')
 ```
 :::warning Format String

-Nova uses [moment.js](https://momentjs.com/docs/#/parsing/string-format/) to format the frontend output dates.
+Nova uses [moment.js](https://momentjs.com/docs/#/parsing/string-format/) to format the dates.
 Make sure you are using moment supported parsing iso-8601 strings in the `format()` method.
 PHP date format strings will give you some funcky output.
 :::